9 Easy and Effective Low Impact Workouts for Beginners

 6. Pilates

-Similar to yoga, pilates is not an intense cardiovascular workout (though you will break a sweat!), but it is wonderful for improving your flexibility, increasing muscle strength and tone, and giving you better muscular control and balance.
+Like yoga, pilates is not an intense cardiovascular workout (though you will break a sweat!).
+Still, it improves your flexibility, increases muscle strength and tone, and gives you better muscular control and balance.

-Pilates would be a great addition to any low impact workout routine as it is known for creating long and strong muscles, helping you to look and feel leaner.
+Pilates would be a great addition to any low-impact workout routine.
+It is known for creating long and strong muscles, helping you look and feel leaner.

 Low impact workouts-Pilates-Women using reformer machines